wrewsama/obsidian-vault/Interview Notes/Theory/Networking.md

 ## JWT

-Used for authorisation, not authentication (i.e. it only makes sure that the curr user is the same user that logged in)
+Generally used for authentication, not authorisation (i.e. it only makes sure that the curr user is the same user that logged in)

 Components: